ankush0699/End-to-end-project-setup/README.md

-# THis is my end to end project.
+# This is my end to end project.
-# First initialize git
+# Let's first initialize git.
 ```
 git init
 ```